Alfhh93/CoinMarketCapAPI-to-feed-GoogleSheet/README.md

 I am planning to improve the script by:
 1. Including more relevant data into the table
+2. Get the quotes in EUR or any other currency
-2. Sharing a template of the GoogleSheet I use
+3. Sharing a template of the GoogleSheet I use
-3. Any feedback or suggestion I migth get
+4. Any feedback or suggestion I migth get

 ## Prerequisites
 - Obtain an API key from the Coinmarketcap API.
 Visit the [Coinmarketcap API](https://coinmarketcap.com/api/) website for more information.